 (800) USC-CARE (800-872-2273)

-- Your joint pain, stiffness and/or swelling lasts three days or more
+- Your joint pain, stiffness and/or swelling lasts three days or more.

-- You have several flare-ups of joint symptoms within one month
+- You have several flare-ups of joint symptoms within one month.

-“If a younger person playing sports has a serious injury that leads to a deformity or extreme pain, definitely go to an emergency room,” Dr. Longjohn said.
+“If a younger person playing sports has a serious injury that leads to a deformity or extreme pain, definitely go to an emergency room,” Longjohn says.
 “If it’s a simple sprain, twist or you pulled something, or if pain persists or swells or worsens despite resting and icing, then please get that checked out.”

-“If it’s not an obvious injury but perhaps you ‘overdid’ it playing golf, or basketball — perhaps you twisted your knee a little bit and after a week or so it stops you from playing the sport the way you’re used to — or if you’ve done this before and it’s causing you problems, then you should get that checked out.”
+“If it’s not an obvious injury but perhaps you overdid it playing golf or basketball — perhaps you twisted your knee a little bit and after a week or so it stops you from playing the sport the way you’re used to — or if you’ve done this before and it’s causing you problems, then you should get that checked out.”

-If your joint pain is mild and infrequent, it’s OK to wait and bring it up at your next annual check up.
+If your joint pain is mild and infrequent, it’s OK to wait and bring it up at your next annual checkup.

-If you are local to Southern California and are in search of an orthopaedic surgeon, call (800) USC-CARE (800-872-2273) or visit http://ortho.keckmedicine.org/request-an-appointment/ to schedule an appointment.
+If you are local to Southern California and are in search of an orthopaedic surgeon, call (800) USC-CARE (800-872-2273) or visit https://ortho.keckmedicine.org/request-an-appointment/ to schedule an appointment.